zhkchina/omni-tools/README.md

 ## Contribute

 This is a React Project with Typescript Material UI.
-We use icons from [Iconify](https://icon-sets.iconify.design)

 ### Project setup